-Zip Line – La Marquesa Canopy Tours offers a zip line experience for kids ages 5 and up.
-They’re located in Guaynabo.
-There are other zip line companies also that cater to kids 6 years and up- like Rainforest Zipline Corporation and for older kids, Yunke zipline, both in the Rio Grande/Luquillo area.
+Zip Line – Some zip line companies also that cater to kids 6 years and up- like Rainforest Zipline Corporation and for older kids, Yunque zipline, both in the Rio Grande/Luquillo area.

-Rappelling & Caving – A few companies (Acampa, Ecoquest, and Adventuras Tierra Adentro) offer full-day cave excursions, canyoning, rappeling and zip line adventures.
+Rappelling & Caving – A few companies ( Ecoquest, and Adventuras Tierra Adentro) offer full-day cave excursions, canyoning, rappelling and zip line adventures.
 These are only recommended for older kids.

 ATV, Horseback & Go-Carts – Carabalí Rainforest Park (formerly Hacienda Carabali) offers ATV trail rides, horseback riding and go-cart rides.
 For the ATVs, the minimum age to drive is 16 years old, while the minimum age to be a passenger is 8 years old.
 The minimum age for horseback riding is 5 years old.
 They operate the Go-Carts only on the weekends.
 Open daily from 9:30am until 5:00pm.
 Call them @ (787)889-5820 or (787)889-4954 for more info.

 Biking – Another fun thing to do is to rent bicycles and ride on the Boardwalk in Pinones along the ocean and through the mangroves.
 You can stop along the way and explore the tidal pools and beaches.
 Bikes of all sizes are usually available, sometimes with baby seats!